 - 4 pairs of quick-dry underwear (with the hope we can wash a pair every few days)

-- 4 pairs of Merino-wool socks like these ones
+- 4 pairs ofmerino-wool socks

 - 1 pair of hiking boots (Read: How to Break in New Hiking Boots – and make sure that’s done beforehand)

-- 1 pair super lightweight camp sandals (I’m taking light-weight Birkenstocks) which will work well on the plane too with a warm pair of socks though they may not be very fashionable.
+- 1 pair super lightweight camp sandals (I’m takinglight-weight Birkenstocks) which will work well on the plane too with a warm pair of socks though they may not be very fashionable.

 - One pair lightweight running shoes for in camp or running around town

-- One pair long underwear for cold nights
+- One pairlong underwearfor cold nights

-- One pair breathable rain pants with full leg zip.
+- One pair breathablerain pants with full leg zip.

-- One fleece like any of these.
+- One fleece

-- One lightweight jacket with a hood
+- One lightweightjacket with or without a hood

-- One waterproof breathable shell jacket.
+- One waterproofbreathable shell jacket.

 - One quick-dry ball cap that can be worn in a rain storm to keep water off my face.